Climate Change Response

 ---|---|---|---|

-We have formulated adaptation strategies based on the identified climate change risks and opportunities, such as regulatory compliance, resource recycling and reuse, improving operational efficiency, energy conservation and carbon reduction, low-carbon product diversification, and greenhouse gas emission reduction measures, in order to mitigate the operational risk impact caused by global extreme climate and gradually incorporate the assessment of financial impact.
+Based on the identified climate change risks and opportunities, we have formulated adaptation strategies, including regulatory compliance, resource recycling and reuse, operational efficiency enhancement, energy conservation and carbon reduction, diversification of low-carbon products, and greenhouse gas emission reduction measures.
+These strategies aim to mitigate operational risks posed by global extreme weather events and progressively incorporate assessments of their financial impacts.

-Through these strategies, Silks Hotel Group not only reduces the burden on the environment but also enhances its adaptability to climate change challenges, demonstrating its commitment and actions as a responsible company.
+Through these measures, Regent International Hotels Group not only reduces its environmental footprint but also strengthens its resilience to the challenges of climate change, demonstrating its commitment and proactive actions as a responsible enterprise.

 Greenhouse Gas Inventory